mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step8.md

 In step 4, we installed `kubectx` as well as `kubens`.
 Let's list all the namespaces using the `kubens` command.
-Please type or click on the command:
+Type the below command:

 `kubens`{{execute}}